 CANDIDATES

-Our participants are managers, entrepreneurs, business leaders, and start-up founders with substantial professional experience across a wide range of sectors—locally and internationally.
+Our participants are managers, entrepreneurs, business leaders, and start-up founders with substantial professional experience across a wide range of sectors—regionally and internationally.
 Despite their diverse backgrounds, they are united by a common purpose: a commitment to ethical decision-making, sustainable leadership, and lifelong personal and professional growth.
+Our program welcomes participants from diverse backgrounds, including:

-• The Career Professional: A manager in a large organization, feeling the limits of growth in their current trajectory.
+- Career Professionals: Managers in a large organization, feeling the limits of growth in their current trajectory.
 Motivated to unlock their full potential, they seek to shift industries, re-energize their career, and gain a broader perspective.
 They look for a skills refresh, renewed motivation, exposure to alternative leadership styles, and access to a global professional network.

 The USI EMBA prepares a new class of agile, responsible leaders—individuals capable of navigating complexity and creating long-lasting impact without compromising the future.
 Through our curriculum and community, we cultivate excellence and empower leaders to shape tomorrow’s opportunities.